Banking & finance law: area of practice

 Will you spend a lot of time at your firm’s offices as a banking lawyer?

 Solicitors in this area of law may be required to attend physical completion meetings but, in general, will spend most of their chargeable time based in the office.
 Effective communication with clients, however, remains central to the role of a banking and finance solicitor.
-There is frequent face-to-face client contact through business development events, which are an important part of the job given the large banks and institutions we act for all use a number of different law firms.
+There is frequent face-to-face client contact through business development events, which are an important part of the job given the large banks and institutions lawyers act for all use a number of different law firms.

 What is the work/life balance like in this area of law?